Pediatric Psychology Internship - Rotations

 Pediatric Neuropsychology

-The Pediatric Neuropsychology rotation is in the Division of Clinical Behavioral Neuroscience of the Department of Pediatrics.
-It provides a multidisciplinary diagnostic service for children with complex learning and behavioral challenges associated with neurological and neurodevelopmental disorders.
-Children are referred by schools, clinics, practitioners in the community, and health professionals at the University of Minnesota Masonic Children's Hospital.
-The Division of Clinical Behavioral Neuroscience serves the community, state, five-state area, and (for specific disease entities) the entire country and internationally.
-The clinical orientation of the staff is developmental.
-The approach to neuropsychology is to integrate knowledge from multiple sources (e.g., parents, schools, other involved agencies) to quantify functional deficits developmentally in association with knowledge gained from neurological examinations; diagnostic imaging; neurophysiological, genetic, and other laboratory studies; and medical and psychosocial history.
+Pediatric Neuropsychology provides a multidisciplinary diagnostic service for children with complex learning and behavioral challenges associated with medical, neurological, and neurodevelopmental disorders.
+Children are referred by health professionals at M Health Fairview Masonic Children's Hospital and clinics and practitioners in the community.
+Patients range in age from early childhood to young adulthood, are across the gender and sexual spectrum, and come from diverse cultural, ethnic, linguistic, and socioeconomic backgrounds.
+The primary Pediatric Neuropsychology Clinic is housed in the outpatient clinic at the Masonic Institute for the Developing Brain.
+The approach to neuropsychology is to integrate knowledge from multiple sources (e.g., physicians, parents, schools, other involved agencies) to quantify functional deficits developmentally in association with knowledge gained from neurological examinations; diagnostic imaging; neurophysiological, genetic, and other laboratory studies; and medical and psychosocial history.
 The goal of this rotation is to provide training in pediatric neuropsychology which emphasizes the scientist-practitioner model and follows Houston Conference Guidelines.
-Although interns’ experience is primarily clinical, there are also academic aspects to this experience, including weekly didactic and related training events, opportunities to engage with research studies, and/or preparation for a postdoctoral fellowship in pediatric neuropsychology.
+Although interns’ experience is primarily clinical, there are also academic aspects to this experience, including weekly didactic and related training events and opportunities to engage with research studies.
 It is strongly preferred, but not required, that interns who participate in this rotation will have undertaken basic coursework and/or practicum-level training in child or adult neuropsychological assessment prior to the internship.

 Contact Us